Build Software

 Ship

-A real binary. app.exe.
+A real application.
+Not a demo.
+Not a prototype.
 Something users actually install.

 01